Schorle

 Typical proportions are half seltzer in a high glass and half juice or wine.
-In the Palatinate, in Germany, a wine schorle may consist of considerably less than 1/2 water if it is ordered 'fett' (German for 'fat').
+In the Palatinate, in Germany, a wine schorle may be almost all wine, with water considerably less than 1/4 of the total.

 Varieties

 There is no specific word for Schorle in the English language.
 However, Spritzer is very similar with the slight difference of Schorle typically being a freshly mixed drink and not usually sold in cans or bottles as spritzers sometimes are.

 Schorle, Spritzer and Gespritzter are all expressions for similar variations of Schorle: